-We have also audited the parent company only financial statements of Lumax International Corp., Ltd. as of and for the years ended December 31, 2023 and 2022, on which we have issued unmodified opinion and unmodified opinion, respectively.
+We have also audited the parent company only financial statements of Lumax International Corp., Ltd. as of and for the years ended December 31, 2024 and 2023, on which we have issued unmodified opinion, respectively.

 Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements